-- Each road storm drain shall have a conspicuously placed inlay that reads "Well Water Area - No Dumping." - Grading, Earth Removal & Fill: All plans for grading, earth removal and fill operations for this development shall be subject to final approval by the Planning Board during review of the OSRD-DSP.
-A bill of lading shall be provided to the Newburyport DPS Water Division for any fill brought to the site (i.e. every truck load) during construction.
+- Roadway Drain Markings: Each road storm drain shall have a conspicuously placed inlay that reads "Well Water Area - No Dumping." - Grading, Earth Removal & Fill: All plans for grading, earth removal and fill operations for this development shall be subject to final approval by the Planning Board during review of the OSRD-DSP.
+A bill of lading shall be provided to the DPS Water Division for any fill brought to the site (i.e. every truck load) during construction.
 Said bill of lading shall, in every instance, identify the source of such fill.
-All fill brought to the site shall be from a location that has been previously identified as a "clean fill" source.
-The applicant or its designated representative shall provide written confirmation to the Office of Planning & Development that "the selected source(s) of fill [is/are] clean and free of any hazardous materials, salts, chemicals or other substances which may contribute adversely to the contamination of the public water supply." - Conservation Commission Approval: The Applicant shall file a Notice of Intent (NOI), as required under the Wetlands Protection Act and Newburyport Wetlands Ordinance, with the Newburyport Conservation Commission for work in areas of jurisdiction.
+All fill brought to the site shall be from a location that has been previously identified as a "clean fill" source. - Conservation Commission Approval: The Applicant shall file a Notice of Intent (NOI), as required under the Wetlands Protection Act and Newburyport Wetlands Ordinance, with the Newburyport Conservation Commission for work in areas of jurisdiction.
 All such plans shall comply with the ordinance, regulations and any conditions of approval required by the Newburyport Conservation Commission.
-If there is any inconsistency between the submitted OSRD-DSP and plans approved by the Conservation Commission, the applicant and/or owner shall submit an amended set of plans to the Planning Board for review and approval.
+If there is any inconsistency between the submitted OSRD-DSP and plans approved by the Conservation Commission, the Applicant and/or owner shall submit an amended set of plans to the Planning Board for review and approval.
 Any amended plans shall be accompanied by a letter setting forth all changes from the original Definitive Subdivision plans and shall include revised drainage calculations and an updated stormwater management report, as applicable. - Homeowner's Association Documents, Deeds, Covenants & Restrictions: The OSRD-DSP filing shall include a complete draft of all Homeowner's Association Documents, Covenants and Restrictions for the property that, at a minimum, incorporates the following: - Prohibited Uses: A list of prohibited uses in both the residential and open space areas.
-This list shall include, but is not limited to prohibition of private wells and private septic systems, as well as all those uses and activities listed as "prohibited" within the WRPD of the NZO. - Single Landscaping and Lawn Care Professional & Use of Chemicals: A mandate that the 0 required Homeowner's Association must hire a single licensed landscaping and lawn care professional to establish a single program to maintain grass and vegetation on the residential lots and any relevant open space areas.
-Each year, on or before February 15, the designated landscaping and lawn care professional shall submit a written copy of the proposed maintenance program to the Newburyport Department of Public Services (DPS), Water Division for review and approval, which said approval shall not be unreasonably withheld if it meets the standards set forth herein.
+This list shall include, but is not limited to prohibition of private wells and private septic systems, as well as all those uses and activities listed as "prohibited" within section XIX-G of the WRPD of the NZO. - O Single Landscaping and Lawn Care Professional & Use of Chemicals: A mandate that the required Homeowner's Association must hire a single licensed landscaping and lawn care professional to establish a single program to maintain grass and vegetation on the residential lots and any relevant open space areas.
+Each year, on or before February 15, the designated landscaping and lawn care professional shall submit a written copy of the proposed maintenance program to the DPS, Water Division for review.
 The DPS Water Division may require modifications to the proposed maintenance program for the purposes of protecting the City's public water supply, including but not limited to limitations on the type and quantity of any lawn and landscape care products (including but not limited to herbicides, pesticides, fungicides and/or other chemicals/substances).
-Application of any such products shall be prohibited for the subsequent year until the DPS Water Division has approved the proposed maintenance program (revised as necessary) and a signed letter of commitment has been provided to the DPS Water Division that the landscaping and lawn care professional agrees to abide in every respect with the approved maintenance program.
+Application of any such products shall be prohibited for the subsequent year until the DPS Water Division has approved the proposed maintenance program, which approval shall not be unreasonably withheld (revised as necessary) and a signed letter of commitment has been provided to the DPS Water Division that the landscaping and lawn care professional agrees to abide in every respect with the approved maintenance program.